 How does the plug-in car grant work?

-The Office for Low Emission Vehicles (OLEV) is the official body in charge of the grant.
+The Office for Zero Emission Vehicles (OZEV) is the official body in charge of the grant.
 It decides which cars are eligible based on things like CO2 emissions, safety features, warranty length and top speed.

 Cars that qualify must:

 - Have official CO2 emissions of less than 50g/km

 - Be able to travel at least 70 miles with no CO2 emissions

 - Have a list price of less than £35,000